ayeshashaw/WeatherApp/README.md

 # Real-time Weather Application

 This real-time weather application is built using HTML, CSS, and JavaScript.
-It allows users to search for a city, view current weather conditions, see a city map, and access a 5-day weather forecast.
+It allows users to search for a city, view current weather conditions, access a city map, and see a 5-day weather forecast.

 ## Features

 - 🌆 **City Search**: Search for weather information by city name.
-- 🌡️ **Current Weather Display**: Shows temperature, weather description, humidity, wind speed, and an icon representing the current weather conditions.
+- 🌡️ **Current Weather Display**: View temperature, weather description, humidity, wind speed, and an icon representing the current weather conditions.
 - 🗺️ **Interactive Map**: Displays the searched city on a Google Map.
 - 📅 **5-Day Forecast**: Navigate to a separate page for a detailed 5-day weather forecast.
-- 📱 **Responsive UI**: Designed to function well on various screen sizes.
+- 📱 **Responsive User Interface**: Designed to function well on various screen sizes.
 - ⚡ **Debouncing and Throttling**: Optimizes search input and button clicks for better performance.

 ## Screenshots